 Which brokers offers more tradeable asset classes, Tickmill or Spreadex?

-Tickmill offers a more diverse selection of investment options than Spreadex allowing you to trade Forex Trading, Trading - Forex or CFDs, Social Trading / Copy Trading, Metals, Energies, Agriculturals and U.S. Stocks (CFD).
+Tickmill offers a more diverse selection of investment options than Spreadex allowing you to trade Forex Trading (Spot or CFDs), Social Trading / Copy Trading, Metals, Energies, Agriculturals and U.S. Stocks (CFD).
 Looking at total tradeable symbols, Tickmill has 295, compared to 2000 from Spreadex.

 Can I trade cryptocurrency with Tickmill or Spreadex?